MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-with-title-data.md

 ms.localizationpriority: medium
 ---

-# A/B Testing with TitleData, A/B Test Buckets, and CloudScript
+# A/B testing with TitleData, A/B Test Buckets, and CloudScript

 This tutorial illustrates how to complement PlayFab's built-in features with something which is not yet a fully integrated feature, yet.
 A/B Testing Title Data is a planned feature.
 However, It is possible to build your own solution now, using CloudScript: